Users and Usage Statistics API

 Core Resource Path

-The core path segment for most User endpoints is:
+The primary path for user-related resources is:

 api/v2/users